jtauber/music-theory-texts/riemann-nature-of-harmony/raw.md

 sixth of the string.
 By the “arithmetical” division, he meant the deter- mining of the pitch of _multiples_ of some small fraction of the string, = 1:2:3:4:5:6.
-If we take small c as a starting point, the scries of tones represented by the lengths, 1:1/2:1/3:
+If we take small c as a starting point, the series of tones represented by the lengths, 1:1/2:1/3:
 1/4:1/5:1/6 will correspond to the tones c, c′, g′, c″, e″, g″; that is to say, tones all of which belong to the major chord of c.
 On the other hand, if we start with the